markirby/mark-kirby.co.uk/content/_posts/2009-02-25-2008-personal-review-part-2-side-projects.md

 ## Organising BarCamp

 I decided to get off my arse and help organise [BarCamp Brighton 3][2] instead of just attend.
-I&#8217;d never been to a BarCamp before but still managed to raise money from 9 sponsors including MySpace, Yahoo, Guardian and BBC.
+I'd never been to a BarCamp before but still managed to raise money from 9 sponsors including MySpace, Yahoo, Guardian and BBC.
 This covered the costs of food and drink at a successful BarCamp attended by around 120 people held at the university of Sussex in September.

 This task took up most of my spare time over the summer and was much more of a challenge than expected, but it led me to meet a range of interesting people and gave a good feel for the diverse range of companies based in Brighton and London.